Choosing the Right Funding: A Guide for Entrepreneurs

 - Jamille Cummins

-- 2 min read
+- 3 min read

 Early-stage businesses, typically pre-revenue or pre-profit, rely heavily on risk capital.
 Common instruments include founder equity, angel investment, SEIS and EIS qualifying equity, SAFE notes, and convertible loan notes.
 These structures prioritise speed and flexibility, allowing founders to focus on product development and market validation.
 However, poorly drafted conversion mechanics, valuation caps, or investor rights can cause friction during institutional rounds.

-For established SMEs with predictable cashflows, funding strategies shift again.
+For established SMEs with predictable cash flows, funding strategies shift again.
 Equity is often no longer required to support growth.
-Instead, businesses utilise cashflow lending, asset finance, and property-backed lending to fund expansion, acquisitions, or operational investment while retaining control.
+Instead, businesses utilise cash flow lending, asset finance, and property-backed lending to fund expansion, acquisitions, or operational investment while retaining control.
 These facilities are underwritten primarily against cash generation and asset quality rather than future potential.

 At maturity, capital is frequently used to facilitate transition rather than growth.
 Minority stake sales, secondary share transactions, management buyouts, or full exits allow founders and shareholders to realise value while managing succession and future upside.